rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 - No top-level variables (ie, variables that don't live inside a function or struct)
 - No python `class` type (but it does have `struct` which is the non-dynamic version of a class)
-- The SDK to run locally wont be available until some time in September
+- The SDK to run locally is only available on x86_64 for linux (ubuntu)
-- Packaging is still TBD
 - `def` is not fully equivalent to python's def yet (eg, mojo's scope is different)
 - See [proposal on dynamism](https://github.com/modularml/mojo/blob/main/proposals/mojo-and-dynamism.md) for more details on mojo's lack of dynamism